gflarity/s3ncrypted_proxy/README.md

 Now point vagrant, or whatever to http://localhost:8000/bucket/object.
 If the object ends in .gpg it will automatically decrypted on the fly as it downloads!

+# Sharing

+Use Amazon IAM to create new user credentials and give them read permissions to your encrypted files.
+They will need these and the .gpg_passphrase file in order to use S3ncrypted Proxy

+#Future Ideas

+I want to make uploading easy with curl.
+It should be easy but I might not get to it for a while so feel free to send me a pull request.